bmehta/books-react-next/README.md

 # What is it?
-Project to manage book suggestions with React, Next, Firebase and Google Books API.
-It uses Vercel for deployments.
+A project to manage book suggestions with React, Next, Firebase and Google Books API.
+It uses Vercel for environment variables and deployments.

 # Demo
 https://books-bmehta.vercel.app/